Rainbows End (Vinge novel)

 Rainbows End is a 2006 science fiction novel by Vernor Vinge.
 It was awarded the 2007 Hugo Award for Best Novel.
 The book is set in San Diego, California, in 2025, in a variation of the fictional world Vinge explored in his 2002 Hugo-winning novella "Fast Times at Fairmont High" and 2004's "Synthetic Serendipity".
-Vinge had tentative plans for a sequel, picking up some of the loose threads left at the end of the novel.
+Vinge had some ideas for a sequel, picking up some of the loose threads left at the end of the novel.
 The many technological advances depicted in the novel suggest that the world is undergoing ever-increasing change, following the technological singularity, a recurring subject in Vinge's fiction and nonfiction writing.

 Plot summary

 Thanks to advances in medical technology, Robert Gu is slowly recovering from Alzheimer's disease.
 As his faculties return, Robert (who has always been technophobic) must adapt to a different world, where almost every object is networked and mediated-reality technology is commonplace.
 Robert, formerly a world-renowned poet but with a notoriously mean-spirited personality, must also learn how to change and how to rebuild relationships with his estranged family.
 At the same time, Robert and his granddaughter Miri are drawn into a complex plot involving a traitorous intelligence officer, an intellect of frightening (and possibly superhuman) competence hiding behind an avatar of an anthropomorphic rabbit, and ominous new mind control technology with profound implications.